How to Replace the Samsung DA97-15217B Ice Maker — Step-by-Step Guide

 White Vinegar Food Grade Cleaning Solution

-Use this to clean the ice maker housing and water line connections before installing your new assembly, removing any mineral deposits or debris that could affect performance.
-Proper cleaning ensures optimal ice production and prevents future clogs.
+Use this to clean the ice maker housing and water line connections before installing your new assembly.
+This removes any mineral deposits or debris that could affect performance, ensuring optimal ice production and preventing future clogs.
 Check current pricing on Amazon.

 The Ice Maker Assembly That Actually Stops Your Samsung from Going Silent